 Then we encounter the last sentence.
 “When these things begin to happen, look up and lift up your heads, for your redemption is drawing near.”
 Luke is a gentile writing to gentiles.
 He is admonishing them to pay attention to when these things begin to happen.
 We also have the use of a unique word, ‘redemption.’

-Matthew and Mark are drawing the attention to the time of God’s intervention, judgment, and preservation of His people.
+Matthew and Mark are drawing attention to the time of God’s intervention, judgment, and preservation of His people.
 Perhaps it could be redemption.
 Yet they did not use the word.
 I think it is because the attention of the reader is being drawn to two different events.
-Luke is drawing attention to a redemption that occurs before the harmonized disasters that are described.
+Luke is drawing attention to redemption that occurs before the harmonized disasters that are described.

-Considering redemption and the way the word is used in the New Testament, we can readily see the references of the majority or forms in the graphic.
+Considering redemption and the way the word is used in the New Testament, we can readily see the references of the majority of forms in the graphic.
 There are two other uses, one reference meaning ransom/release is cited in Hebrews 11:35 (Red.)
 The other is referencing an event and is the one word from Luke 21:28 we are discussing, ‘Redemption.’